-The programme will be led by Mr Gibbons, as RSE lead.
+The programme will be led by the RSE lead.
 It will be taught by class teachers and teaching assistants where appropriate.
 RSE will have timetabled sessions each week, though this will vary from class to class.

 It will be supported by materials collated and developed by Educator Solutions, with their Key Stage 1 and 2 materials combining to create a programme of study teachers will follow.
-Training will be delivered, either by Mr Gibbons using the materials provided by ES, or by outside agencies if teaching staff identify the need.
+Training will be delivered, either by the RSE Lead using the materials provided by ES, or by outside agencies if teaching staff identify the need.